Liedzeit/returnofliedzeit/src/levities/2024/01/06_dkb.md

-1. Michael D. Gordin – Bad News: How Woke Media Is Undermining Democracy
+1. Michael D. Gordin – Scientific Babel: The language of science from the fall of Latin to the rise of English

 2. Daniel Dennett – I've Been Thinking